 There is no time limit for the appointment of a guardian.
 Guardians are reimbursed for their costs and also receive a nominal fee.
-No requirements with regard to formal education or specialist knowledge in the field of asylum are imposed prior to eligible for appointment.
-All guardians are appointed by the chief guardian in the municipality and in many cases are increasingly frequently offered basic training courses.
+No requirements about formal education or specialist knowledge in the field of asylum are imposed prior to eligible for appointment.
+All guardians are appointed by the chief guardian in the municipality and in many cases, are frequently offered basic training courses.
 There are also national organisations for guardians that also organise courses and exchange views and experiences.
 Both established NGOs in the field of asylum and the Migration Agency offer courses for guardians.
-With the arrival of an increasing number of unaccompanied children in Sweden, the need for guardians is increasing.
-In order to maintain a certain level of quality, one national organisation of guardians is suggesting there should be a cap placed on the number of children assigned to one guardian.
-Currently, there are no available statistics on the average number of children represented per guardian.
+With the arrival of an increasing number of unaccompanied children in Sweden in 2015, the need for guardians increased.
+In order to maintain a certain level of quality, one national organisation of guardians is